All Fields Required

 All businesses with employees are required by federal law to hold back a portion of employees' pay for use in individual federal income taxes.
 Additional amounts are withheld for Social Security, unemployment insurance and Medicare.
 Companies are required to hand this money over to the IRS.

 When this money is not handed over to the IRS, or if it is only partially handed over, it is considered to be unlawful retention.
 This unlawful retention is the basis for the payroll penalty.
 Besides the penalty, the company may also be liable for paying interest on the unlawfully retained amounts.

 Depending on the number of employees and the amount of unlawfully retained tax funds, the penalty can be very steep at 100 percent.
 Because payroll tax withholdings are the federal government's number one source of revenue, the collection of these funds is the number one priority of the IRS, and they have extensive power in enforcing the collection of federal tax withholdings and, once assessed, the payroll penalty.

-If the IRS can prove that an employer was willfully failed to file payroll withholding taxes, the responsible parties in the business can be legally prosecuted in federal court.
+If the IRS can prove that an employer willfully failed to pay and/or file payroll withholding taxes, the responsible parties in the business can be legally prosecuted in federal court.
 Responsible parties may be the bookkeeper, accountant and/or the executives in charge.
 The IRS is not limited in assessing blame to a single individual in a company.
 They can assess the penalty and prosecute as many people as can be proven to be responsible.

 Responsible parties are defined as persons whose duty it is to account for, collect, and remit the payroll taxes.
 Before prosecution can continue for payroll penalties, the IRS must also prove willfulness, which is committing an act consciously, voluntarily, or intentionally.